Root-Sector-Ltd-and-Co-KG/payment-gateway-plugin-woocommerce/README.md

 = 1.0.2 =

-- Fix: Correctly determine if a product is 'physical' or 'virtual' to prevent item type validation errors.
+- Fix: Correctly determine if a product is physical or virtual to prevent item type validation errors.
 - Enhancement: Improved descriptions for plugin settings for better clarity.
 - Enhancement: Updated README with detailed installation and configuration instructions.